blitzy-research/ArkCase/README.md

 To access ArkCase from a browser, we need to port forward the service.
 Follow these steps to achieve that:

 1. **Get the Cluster IP of the `core` service:**
-   - Use this command to get the Cluster IP: `kubectl get service core` (Note the CLUSTER-IP).
+   - Use this command to get the Cluster IP: `kubectl get service core -n arkcase` (Note the CLUSTER-IP).

 2. **Port forward the service:**
-   - Run the following command to port forward the service: `kubectl port-forward service/core 8443:8443`.
+   - Run the following command to port forward the service: `kubectl port-forward service/core 8443:8443 -n arkcase`.

 3. **Access ArkCase:**